Iran - Photo: Pixabay

 Life for Christians:

 The Iranian government is among the most oppressive regimes in the world.
 It is illegal to leave Islam, and Christians face the constant threat of imprisonment and being falsely charged with "acting against national security."
-Known followers of Christ are often evicted from rented homes, routinely fired from their jobs, and then experience difficulties finding new employment.
+Known followers of Christ are often evicted from rental homes, routinely fired from their jobs, and then experience difficulties finding new employment.
 Many gather in secret fellowships and receive teaching through Christian media that's either been broadcast via satellite television or smuggled into the country.
 Several Christians are currently imprisoned, and many others under house arrest are awaiting sentencing.
-In spite of this persecution, Iran has one of the fastest growing church movements in the world -- a growing underground church that is asking for your prayers and critical resources like Bibles and discipleship materials.
+In spite of this persecution, Iran has one of the fastest growing church movements in the world – an expanding underground church that is asking for your prayers and critical resources like Bibles and discipleship materials.

 Project Fund: Underground Church